varya/wsd-2015/index.md

 </style>

-## Living Styleguides
+## Living Style Guides

-A <b>living styleguide</b> represents UI components of your website with exact the same styles which you use across the project.
+A <b>living style guide</b> represents UI components of your website with exactly the same styles which you use across the project.

-## Styleguide Driven Development
+## Style-Guide-Driven Development

-Styleguide <s>can</s> must be an integral part of your development workflow.
+Style-Guide <s>can</s> must be an integral part of your development workflow.

-<b>Styleguide Driven Development</b> is the practise of using the styleguide as the focal point for all front-end UI
+<b>Style-Guide-Driven Development</b> is the practice of using the style guide as the focal point for all front-end UI
 development tasks.

 ## The tool we missed